tensorflow/tensorflow/tensorflow/lite/micro/CONTRIBUTING.md

 [TF Lite Micro Github issues](https://github.com/tensorflow/tensorflow/issues/new?labels=comp%3Amicro&template=70-tflite-micro-issue.md) to determine if the requested feature aligns with the TFLM roadmap.

-# Development Workflow Notes
+# Development Workflow

-## Before submitting your PR
+## Before Creating a Pull Request

  1. Run in-place clang-format on all the files that are modified in your git tree with